 IFLR1000: The Guide to the World’s Leading Financial Law Firms—Highly regarded in M&A (2016-2021)

-Best Lawyers' Best Lawyers in Canada—Leading lawyer in corporate law and mergers and acquisitions law (2015-2017)
+Best Lawyers in Canada—Leading lawyer in corporate law, mergers and acquisitions law (2015-2021)

 Top 50: Americas M&A Dealmakers—Leading lawyer in M&A (2014)

-Cornell is a member of the board of directors of the National Ballet of Canada and Board Director with the Loran Scholars Foundation.
+Cornell is Chair of the Board of Directors of the National Ballet of Canada.

 Cornell is also a trustee of University Health Network, Canada’s largest academic health sciences centre.
 He chairs the Michener Institute of Education at UHN.

 Cornell is an Executive in Residence at the Rotman School of Management, where he mentors MBA students and alumni.